 The Company recognizes compensation expense equal to the grant-date fair value for all stock-based payment awards that are expected to vest.
-This expense is recorded on a straight-line basis over the requisite service period of the entire award, unless the awards are subject to performance conditions, in which case the Company recognizes compensation expense over the requisite service period of each separate vesting tranche.
+This expense is recorded on a straight-line basis over the requisite service period of the entire award.
 The Company determines the grant-date fair value of its restricted stock and stock unit awards using the fair market value of its stock on the grant date, unless the awards are subject to market conditions, in which case the Company utilizes a binomial-lattice model (i.e., Monte Carlo simulation model).
-The Monte Carlo simulation model utilizes multiple input variables to determine the stock-based compensation expense.
+The Monte Carlo simulation model utilizes multiple input variables to determine the stock-based compensation fair value.